josephfrazier/prettier_d/README.md

 ## Configuration file

-In the spirit of https://github.com/prettier/prettier/issues/918, the `--pkg-conf` option uses the `prettier` configuration read from the nearest `.prettierrc` or `package.json` file.
+In the spirit of https://github.com/prettier/prettier/issues/918, the `--pkg-conf` option uses the `prettier` configuration read from the nearest `.prettierrc`, `package.json`, or `.editorconfig` file.
 If `.prettierrc` is present, it's expected to be JSON, for example:

 ```json
 {